wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-manage-azure-website.md

 ### Choose a tier

-Azure is offered in five tiers: Free, Shared, Basic, Standard, and Premium.
-For information about the features and pricing for each tier, see [Pricing details](/home/features/web-site/pricing/).
+Azure App Service is offered in five tiers: Free, Shared, Basic, Standard, and Premium.
+For information about the features and pricing for each tier, see [Pricing details](/pricing/details/app-service/).

 - [App Service plans](/documentation/articles/azure-web-sites-web-hosting-plans-in-depth-overview/) let you group multiple web apps under the same tier.
 - You can always [switch tiers](/documentation/articles/web-sites-scale/) after you create your web app.

 ### Configuration

 Use the [Azure Portal](https://portal.azure.cn/) to set various configuration options.
-For details, see [Configure web apps in Azure](/documentation/articles/web-sites-configure/).
+For details, see [Configure web apps in Azure App Service](/documentation/articles/web-sites-configure/).
 Here is a quick checklist:

 - Select **runtime versions** for .NET, PHP, Java, or Python, if needed.
 - Enable **WebSockets** if your web app uses the WebSocket protocol.
 (This includes apps that use [ASP.NET SignalR](http://www.asp.net/signalr) or [socket.io](/documentation/articles/web-sites-nodejs-chat-app-socketio/).)